Jokendo-collab/KenyaRwandaCollaboration/README.md

 ## Tajima's D neutrality test

 Table.
 Results from Tajima's Neutrality Test [1] Tajima's D was -0.499890.
 This analysis involved 37 nucleotide sequences.
 Codon positions included were 1st+2nd+3rd.
 All ambiguous positions were removed for each sequence pair (pairwise deletion option).
 There were a total of 30084 positions in the final dataset.
-Evolutionary analyses were conducted in MEGA X [2]
+Evolutionary analyses were conducted in MEGA X [2].
+This data shows a recent selective sweep, population expansion after a recent bottleneck, linkage to a swept gene.

 Abbreviations: m = number of sequences, n = total number of sites, S = Number of segregating sites, ps = S/n, Θ = ps/a1, π = nucleotide diversity, and D is the Tajima test statistic (see chapter 12 in ref.
 [3] for details).